raul23/organize-ebooks/README.rst

 The `Docker image <https://hub.docker.com/repository/docker/raul23/organize/general>`_ for this project contains the following components:

-1. Ubuntun 18.04: the base system of the Docker container
+1. Ubuntu 18.04: the base system of the Docker container
 2. All the `dependencies <#dependencies>`_ (required and optional) needed for supporting all the features (e.g. OCR, document conversion to text) offered by the package ``organize_ebooks``: